The Lord of the Rings: The Fellowship of the Ring: Plot

-Learning of Saruman's betrayal from Gandalf and now realising that they are facing threats from both Sauron and Saruman, Arwen's father Lord Elrond holds a council of Elves, Men, and Dwarves, also attended by Frodo and Gandalf, that decides the Ring must be destroyed in the fires of Mount Doom.
+Learning from Gandalf and that they now face threats from both Sauron and Saruman, Arwen's father Lord Elrond holds a council of Elves, Men, and Dwarves, also attended by Frodo and Gandalf.
+There they decide the Ring must be destroyed.
+However, Elrond explains that it can only be destroyed in the fires of Mount Doom, the volcano where it was forged.
 Frodo volunteers to take the Ring, accompanied by Gandalf, Sam, Merry, Pippin, the Elf Legolas, the Dwarf Gimli, Boromir of Gondor, and Strider—who is actually Aragorn, Isildur's heir and the rightful King of Gondor.
-Bilbo, now living in Rivendell, gives Frodo his old sword Sting, and a chainmail shirt made of mithril.

-The Company of the Ring is forced to travel through the Mines of Moria due to a storm summoned by Saruman.
-Gandalf warns Frodo that Gollum, released from Sauron's fortress, has been trailing them with the intention to reclaim the ring.
+The Fellowship of the Ring is forced to travel through the Mines of Moria due to a storm summoned by Saruman.
+Gandalf warns Frodo that Gollum, released from Sauron's fortress, has been trailing them with the intention to reclaim the Ring.
 They find the Dwarves of Moria dead and are attacked by Orcs and a troll.
-While they hold off the attack, they face Durin's Bane, a Balrog.
-The others escape as Gandalf confronts the Balrog and is pulled into darkness.
-The devastated Fellowship reaches Lothlórien, where Galadriel, the Elf-queen, tells Frodo that he alone can complete the quest and warns one will try to take the Ring.
+While they hold off the attack, they are pursued by a Balrog.
+The others escape as Gandalf confronts the Balrog and falls into a deep chasm while battling it.
+The devastated Fellowship reaches Lothlórien, where Galadriel, the Elf-queen, tells Frodo that he alone can complete the quest and warns that one of his companions will try to take the Ring.
 She shows him a vision of Sauron enslaving Middle-earth should he fail.
-Meanwhile, Saruman creates an army of Uruk-hai in Isengard to destroy the Fellowship, intending to betray Sauron and reclaim the ring for himself.
+Meanwhile, Saruman creates an army of Uruk-hai in Isengard to destroy the Fellowship.

 The Fellowship travels to Parth Galen by river.
-As warned by Galadriel, Frodo wanders off and is confronted by Boromir, who attempts to take the Ring.
+As warned by Galadriel, Frodo is confronted privately by Boromir, who attempts to take the Ring.
 Uruk-hai scouts ambush the group; their leader, Lurtz, mortally wounds Boromir as he fails to stop them from capturing Merry and Pippin.
 Aragorn arrives and kills Lurtz, comforting Boromir in his final moments, promising to aid Gondor in their conflict.
 Worried the Ring will corrupt his friends, Frodo decides to go to Mordor alone, but Sam insists on accompanying him, honouring Gandalf's promise to protect him.
-Meanwhile, Aragorn, Legolas, and Gimli head to rescue Merry and Pippin while Frodo and Sam navigate the pass of Emyn Muil toward Mordor.
+Aragorn, Legolas, and Gimli plan to rescue Merry and Pippin, while Frodo and Sam navigate the pass of Emyn Muil towards Mordor.